andymeneely/project-timber-wolf/rules/RULES.md

 The game comes with 18 unique characters.
 Each card has:

-  * ① **Level.** There are 6 level 1 characters and 12 level 2 characters.
+  * ① **Level.** There are 6 Amateur characters and 12 Pro characters.
   * ②	**Planning Memory.** This is the number of pre-planned hex tiles your character may move through during a heist.
   * ③	**Initial Ideas**.
 The number of Ideas💡 you start with at the beginning of each heist.
   * ④	**Default Actions**.
 Actions that are available regardless of your die roll.
   * ⑤	**Special Ability**.
 Abilities that your character can uniquely do.

+For the Special Ability, some abilities will have a "Use this action..." sentence.
+You must use your Action to make use of this ability.
+If the text does not state "Use this action...", you may do the ability *in addition to* your Action.

+Some Special Abilities will *limit* a character's abilities (e.g. *THERE ARE BETTER WAYS*).

+Some abilities have a "Once per heist..." ability.
+Place the once-per-heist token on this character at the beginning of the heist and discard when used.

-Between Heists, your team will get a chance to level up some of your Characters.
+Between Heists, your scenario may give you an opportunity to level up some of your characters.
 Each character is given two choices to level into, as indicated on the back of their card.
+Discard your Amateur card and choose one Pro card as your new character.

 ## Skills